-There's one determination that every business owner - regardless of their industry - needs to assess each year: how much flood insurance to purchase, based on the potential that a flood will happen.
+There's one decision that every business owner ─ regardless of the type of business they own ─ needs to make each year: how much flood insurance should be purchased based on the potential that their business will be damaged by a flood.

-If history is any guide, thousands of business owners stand to be adversely affected by flooding.
-Since 2012, for instance, all 50 states have experienced some type of flooding event.
+If history is any guide, thousands of business owners stand to be impacted by flooding every year.

 Coastal cities still in the crosshairs

-Though there isn't a single state that's not at risk for flooding, the potential for flooding is on the rise due to increasing water levels in the Atlantic.
-Miami, New Orleans, New York and Tampa each face an increased risk in the coming years for a flood that could cost each city's economy $15 billion or more, according to an estimate from Risk Management Solutions.
+Though there isn't a single state that's not at risk for flooding, the potential for flooding along the eastern and southern coast lines is on the rise due to increasing water levels.
+Cities like Miami, New Orleans, New York and Tampa each face an increased risk in the coming years for a flood that could cost some local economies $15 billion or more.

-The Insurance Institute for Business and Home Safety has a web tool that allows business owners to determine their risk for flooding - as well as other natural disasters like hurricanes, wildfire and hailstorms - simply by entering their zip code.
-The results can help business owners decide the proper amount of coverage to purchase.
+The Insurance Institute for Business and Home Safety has a web-based tool that allows business owners to determine their risk for flooding - as well as other natural disasters like hurricanes, wildfire and hailstorms.
+These results can help business owners determine the proper amount of coverage to purchase.

-Another way to assess a region's flooding potential is by staying informed.
+Another way to determine your area’s flooding potential is by staying informed.
 Advances in climate sciences and meteorological forecasts have enabled experts to more accurately predict the chances for flooding when a storm approaches.
-Ideal sources include local weather stations, the American Red Cross, National Hurricane Center and the National Oceanic and Atmospheric Administration.
+Ideal sources include local weather stations, the American Red Cross, the National Hurricane Center and the National Oceanic and Atmospheric Administration.

 Selective is able to provide flood insurance for your business though the government's National Flood Insurance Program.
 The NFIP business owner's policy can provide building coverage up to $500,000 and contents coverage up to $500,000.
 For more information on the flood insurance coverage that's right for you and your business, speak with a Selective agent today.